 Fisher-Price Laugh and Learn Light-up Learning Vacuum

 You will notice that your tot wants to be more involved in your everyday routines.
 Cleaning is one of them.
 This will allow them to participate in the process without messing up the carpet, which is expected at this age.

 VTech Spin and Learn Color Flashlight

 This toy uses light and should help with fine motor skills.
-It’s interactive and has bright colors, which build on their creativity and exploration.
+Its interactive and bright colors build on their creativity and exploration.